| | |

 In his book, The Algebra of Happiness, Scott Galloway provides his perspective on succeeding professionally, being fulfilled personally, and achieving balance in life.

 I hope this blog post inspires you to get a copy of The Algebra of Happiness: Notes on the Pursuit of Success, Love, and Meaning.
-For more on brand strategy, check out Building a StoryBrand (book summary) by Donald Miller.
+For more, check out my list of the best self-help books or Building a StoryBrand (book summary) by Donald Miller.

 Similar Posts